 The HPC market covers many research areas, including life sciences and medicine, climate research, earthquake detection and tectonics, automated driving, physics and astrophysics, agriculture, and energy.

-File storage solutions have the ability to process huge amounts of data for HPC workloads, often consisting of hundreds of millions or billions of small-sized data points, to extrapolate key research information.
-IoT (Internet of Things) innovations are helping to capture these data points at record levels.
-Sensors in use today span a huge range of electronic devices – from autonomous vehicles and smart cities, to industrial manufacturing and supply chain – are streaming massive amounts of data in real-time to centralized systems for analysis.
+The best enterprise data storage solutions for unstructured data are distributed file systems that have the ability to process huge amounts of data for HPC workloads, often consisting of hundreds of millions or billions of small-sized data points, to extrapolate key research information.
+Furthermore, Internet of Things (IoT) innovations are helping to capture these data points at record levels.
+Sensors in use today span a huge range of electronic devices — from autonomous vehicles and smart cities, to industrial manufacturing and supply chain — are streaming massive amounts of data in real-time to centralized systems for analysis.

-With the continuous growth of technologies like AI, machine learning (ML), and 3D imaging, the size and amount of data that organizations have to manage and store, will continue to explode to petascale levels and beyond.
+With the continuous growth of technologies like AI, machine learning (ML), and 3D imaging, the size and amount of data that organizations have to manage and store, will continue to explode to petabyte-scale levels (and beyond).

 Storage systems are becoming more critical as organizations need to keep pace with rapid data growth and expansion, by scaling easily, without disruption, when and where needed.
-Qumulo’s distributed file system leverages a node-based architecture which allows organizations to scale both performance and capacity, across on-prem and cloud environments.
-Qumulo’s software-defined architecture utilizes clusters of nodes made up of Qumulo hardware, or pre-qualified industry-standard hardware from HPE or Dell, providing several platform options, including all-NVMe, hybrid, active archive and cloud, to choose from.
+Qumulo’s distributed file system — Qumulo Core — leverages a node-based architecture, which allows organizations to scale both performance and capacity — and across on-premises and cloud environments.
+Qumulo’s software-defined storage architecture utilizes clusters of nodes made up of Qumulo hardware or pre-qualified industry-standard hardware from HPE or Fujitsu, providing several platform options, including all-NVMe, active archive and cloud, and more.

-In an environment where delivering critical analysis and results is paramount, HPC workloads are incredibly dependent upon their storage system.
+In an HPC environment where delivering critical analysis and results is paramount, HPC workloads are incredibly dependent upon their storage system